Fourier transforms and iterated function systems

 In the proximal case, the \textit{irreducibility} properties of $\Gamma$ become essential in the study of the Fourier decay.
-We say that $\Gamma$ is \textit{totally irreducible} of means that one cannot construct a finite number of non-empty proper subspaces of $\R^2$ such that $\Gamma$ would fix them.
-Adapting a renewal theoretic approach as in the self-similar case \cite{JialunSahlsten1}, in \cite{JialunSahlsten2} we proved the Rajchman property for self-affine measures in this case:
+We say that $\Gamma$ is \textit{totally irreducible} if one cannot construct a finite number of non-empty proper subspaces of $\R^d$ such that $\Gamma$ would fix them.
+Adapting a renewal theoretic approach as in the self-similar case \cite{JialunSahlsten1}, Li and the author \cite{JialunSahlsten2} in 2019 proved the Rajchman property for self-affine measures in this case:

 \begin{theorem} Suppose the subgroup $\Gamma$ generated by the linear parts $A_j$, $j \in \cA$, of a self-affine IFS $\Phi = \{A_j + b_j : j \in \cA\}$ is proximal and totally irreducible.
 Then the Fourier transform of every non-trivial self-affine measure $\mu$ associated to $\Phi$ is Rajchman. \end{theorem}